PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

 Done!
 Our livestock will now happily graze under the trees, turning grass into a foundation of dwarven industry and cuisine.

-I'll see you in chapter five to look at expanding our industries to something truly impressive!
+I'll see you in `chapter five <chapter05>` to look at expanding our industries to something truly impressive!